Top 10 Startups Leading the Research in Edge Computing

 If you’re looking to venture into the world of edge computing or are already working in the domain and want to get an ‘edge’ over other players, M&A with startups researching in the domain is a solid strategy.

 There are several examples where acquisitions helped companies gain a stronger position in the respective industry.
 However, it’s not easy as it sounds.

 Choosing the right startup to acquire is tough work.
-You would want to evaluate the startups based on several factors like:
+You would want to evaluate the startups based on several factors:

 - Are they solving a challenging issue in this domain?